It happens to all of us, those awesome plans made over a glass of wine. Some of them materialize and others are just all talk and never materialize.

 Bogić & Barbara are both from Montenegro.
 Bogić is in the hospitality business and Barbara is a Writer.
-Bogić invited us along with his wife, Barbara and Tony another tourist, to visit the Castel Savina Winery in Herceg Novi which is owned by the Obradovic family.
-The Estate is situated in a secluded setting at the top of Savina hill and has sweeping views of Boka Bay.
+Bogić invited us along with his wife, Barbara, and Tony another tourist, to visit the Castel Savina Winery in Herceg Novi which is owned by the Obradovic family.
+The Estate is situated in a secluded setting at the top of the Savina hill and has sweeping views of Boka Bay.

 What we love the best about telling our story is actually telling the story of the Obradovic family as we found it fascinating.

 Kotor Bay area was hit with a 6.9 magnitude earthquake back in 1979.
 The Obradovic family had been living in London for work.
 A few years later when they came back looking to buy property on Boka Bay they found this beautiful estate that was for sale.
 The original owner did not want to return to her property after the earthquake because she feared that another earthquake would occur.
 The Obradovic family were not worried about that and therefore bought it from her.

 A few years later they visited a local museum and made some inquiries as to the history of their property.
 They discovered on a land register map dating back to 1753 that their estate had once been known as ‘Villa di Meljine’ and was entirely surrounded in vines.
 The Obradovic family at that moment decided to bring back the tradition of winemaking to their land, especially since they loved drinking wine themselves and had toured some of the best wineries in France, Italy and other wine regions of the world.